Hynek Krušina of Lichtenburg: Career

 The negotiations for the sale seem to have been accelerated by the kidnapping of Anna's eldest daughter (who was also called Anna).
-In the summer of 1440, she was taken by Sigismund of Reichenau from Kłodzko Castle to Chałupki Castle, which he held as a fief of the bishop of Wrocław.
+In the summer of 1440, she was taken by Sigismund of Reichenau from Kladsko Castle to Chałupki Castle, which he held as a fief of the bishop of Wrocław.
 Sigismund wanted to marry Anna (the daughter), in order to obtain part of her father's inheritance.
 Anna (the mother), instead sold her husband's possessions to Hynek and married him three weeks later, on 29 September 1440.
 She hoped that Hynek would be able to arrange the release of her daughter.
 Hynek began by negotiating with Konrad of Oels, the bishop of Wrocław.
 He demanded that Anna be released and Sigismund be punished.
 In order to put pressure on Konrad, Hynek began to loot the Duchy of Nysa.
 On 29 December 1440, Konrad promised to dispossess Sigismund, release Anna and transfer Chałupki Castle to Anna's relatives.
 However, Konrad hesitated to intervene.
 In early 1441, Hynek besieged Chałupki Castle and freed his stepdaughter.
 Sigismund and his accomplices managed to escape to another episcopal property, the nearby Kaltenštejn Castle.
 As Konrad had promised, Hynek could keep the castle.
 He installed his own vogt and some troops on the castle.

 In July 1441, Emperor Sigismund's widow Barbara returned to Bohemia to take possession of her wittum.
-Hynek accompanied her on the route from Kłodzko to Hradec Králové, where she was received by Hynek Ptáček of Pirkstein, and other Bohemian nobles.
+Hynek accompanied her on the route from Kladsko to Hradec Králové, where she was received by Hynek Ptáček of Pirkstein, and other Bohemian nobles.
 Hynek had approached Hynek Ptáček the year before, when the Utraquists met in Nymburk.
 In August 1441, Hynek joined the Landfrýd, a regional alliance of nobles and cities to keep the peace, at its meeting in Čáslav.
 At this meeting, he probably came into contact with the robber baron Jan Kolda of Žampach, who held Rychmberk Castle and the Lordship of Hummel illegally.
 These possessions were legally Hynek's, as he had purchased them from Anna of Koldice in 1440.